Yetkha Bahal (येतखा बाहाल ) - A Hidden Gem

 Every Bahal would either have a (1) पंच बुद्ध (Pancha Buddha) known as चि बा: द्य (2) Chaitya (Stupa), or a (3) Temple with Buddhist Gods.
 In some Bahals, you may find all three of them and in some, one of those three.
 These objects clearly display strong faith and devotion of Newars, towards Buddhism.

-The two Highlighted structures in the center are the shrine of Pancha Buddha and the rectangular area to left is the shrine of Goddess Kumari.
-Every morning and night, the people from this community would come and pay their homage to these shrines by lighting cotton oil lamps and offering fruits and flowers.
-Just like my Ancestors, I grew up playing in this Bahal.
-I can't recall a single day that I did not go to this courtyard when I was young.
-I vividly recall how I spent my childhood in this small but wonderful courtyard, with my friends and family.
-We celebrated festivals, such as Shivaratri, Shree Pancami, and perform various other activities, in this Bahal.
+The two highlighted structures in the center are the shrine of Pancha Buddha and, to the left, the shrine of Goddess Kumari.
+Every morning and night, community members come to pay homage by lighting cotton oil lamps and offering fruits and flowers.
+Like my ancestors, I grew up playing in this Bahal.
+I can't recall a single day from my childhood that I didn't visit this courtyard.
+I vividly remember spending time with friends and family, celebrating festivals like Shivaratri and Shree Panchami, and participating in various activities in this small but wonderful courtyard.

 How the name Yetkha – came into existence?

-There are stories and reasons behind everything that are associated with Newars.
-Whether it be a festival, food or naming of the place.
-Everything has its own unique story.
-I find them very educational and interesting.
-The word – येतखा (Yetkha) is made up of two words- य़े: (Yei) + तख्खा (Takha). य़े: (Yen) refers to Kathmandu and ‘तख्खा’ (Takha) refers to Big, in Nepal Bhasa.
-When this courtyard was built, it was the biggest one in Kathmandu.
-Thus, this place was given a name, ‘Yetkha Bahal’.
-It probably still, is the biggest courtyard in the whole Kathmandu Valley, today.
+There are stories and reasons behind everything associated with the Newars, from festivals and food to place names.
+Each has its own unique story, which I find very educational and interesting.
+The word "येतखा" (Yetkha) is made up of two words: "य़े:" (Yei) meaning Kathmandu, and "तख्खा" (Takha) meaning big in Nepal Bhasa.
+When this courtyard was built, it was the largest one in Kathmandu, hence the name "Yetkha Bahal."
+It likely remains the biggest courtyard in the entire Kathmandu Valley today.

 Location and details inside Yetkha Bahal

-This Bahal is truly a gem hidden off the main road just North of Kathmandu Durbar Square.
+This Bahal is a hidden gem just north of Kathmandu Durbar Square.
 The central Chaitya (stupa) in the courtyard represents a mini Swayambhu Maha Chaitya.
-Located, directly behind is an ancient house built with ethnic Newari architecture, displaying the unique woodwork.
-The upper story is supported by four beautifully carved wood struts carved in the form of Yaksha (attendant or deities) along with the vintage तिकी झ्या (Tiki Jhya- a traditional wooden window with multiple tiny holes carved) and the building is guarded by two Lions, carved out of a stone.
-As per some experts, this house was probably between the 12th to 13th centuries.
-Thus, every Bahals holds have their own stories, mysteries, and fascinating stories, that teach you something.
+Directly behind it is an ancient house built with ethnic Newari architecture, showcasing unique woodwork.
+The upper story is supported by four beautifully carved wooden struts in the form of Yakshas (attendants or deities) and features a vintage तिकी झ्या (Tiki Jhya - a traditional wooden window with multiple tiny carved holes).
+The building is guarded by two stone-carved lions.
+Experts believe this house dates back to the 12th or 13th centuries.
+Each Bahal has its own stories, mysteries, and fascinating history that teach you something.

-Yetkha Bahal is located within the walking distance from my house.
-I’ve been there multiple times since my childhood.
-I would often go there to see my Nini (Father’s sister) and my cousins.
-My heart would always fill with joy when I find myself in the courtyard.
-Today, this historical site is falling apart.
+Yetkha Bahal is within walking distance from my house, and I've visited many times since childhood.
+I often went there to see my Nini (father's sister) and my cousins.
+My heart always filled with joy in the courtyard.
+Sadly, today, this historical site is falling apart.

 द्य छें - House of God.
 Located directly behind the Chaitya

-If necessary, restorations are not done to these historical sites, they may soon fall apart.
-The next generations may never get to see or witness such amazing architectures.
-The heritage of Kathmandu Valley is the true essence of the country.
-They have given a unique identity of Nepal, in the World stage.
-Unfortunately, the Nepalese Government would not allocate enough funds and appoint the right people to take care of such heritage of the country.
+Without necessary restorations, these historical sites may soon fall apart, depriving future generations of the chance to witness such amazing architecture.
+The heritage of Kathmandu Valley is the true essence of the country, giving Nepal a unique identity on the world stage.
+Unfortunately, the Nepalese Government has not allocated enough funds or appointed the right people to preserve this vital heritage.

 What can we do to protect and preserve these Ancient Heritages?

-We cannot make another Bahal today, we do not have such expertise left.
-Even if we do, there is no open space left in Kathmandu Valley, to build one.
-The locals of Swaniga have continuously expressed their dissatisfaction with the Government.
-They feel that the Nepal Department of Archaeology has shown very little interest in preserving the precious heritage and ancient sites of the Valley.
-They do not have the same attachment and a sense of connection with the heritage, like the locals.
+The expertise required to build another Bahal no longer exists, and even if it did, there is no open space left in Kathmandu Valley for such construction.
+Local residents of Swaniga have consistently expressed their dissatisfaction with the government, feeling that the Nepal Department of Archaeology has shown little interest in preserving the Valley's precious heritage and ancient sites.
+Unlike the locals, they lack the same attachment and sense of connection to the heritage.

-I strongly feel that the Nepalese government must employ the Natives of Kathmandu Valley in Archaeology Department to oversee the traditional heritage of Kathmandu Valley.
-The local Newars have deeper knowledge and skills in ancient art and architecture, more than anyone else.
-I also suggest the government, form a special committee to hold frequent discussions and meetings with the seniors of the community, before beginning any restoration or new construction.
-Proper research should be done to discover if a new construction in the area would bring any negative impacts to the existing heritage.
-Additionally, the government shall incorporate the study of the Ancient Heritage of Nepal, in the education curriculum.
-I believe, this as a result, the new generation will bring contemporary ways to, preserve and protect the ancient heritage of Nepal.
+I strongly believe that the Nepalese government should employ natives of Kathmandu Valley in the Archaeology Department to oversee the traditional heritage of the valley.
+Local Newars possess deeper knowledge and skills in ancient art and architecture than anyone else.
+I suggest the government form a special committee to hold frequent discussions and meetings with senior members of the community before beginning any restoration or new construction projects.
+Proper research should be conducted to assess whether new construction would negatively impact existing heritage.
+Additionally, the government should incorporate the study of ancient heritage of Nepal into the education curriculum.
+This would enable the new generation to bring contemporary approaches to preserving and protecting Nepal's ancient heritage.